DanielStutzbach/blist/README.rst

        python setup.py install

-The blist module will be installed in the 'site-packages' directory of your Python installation.
+The blist package will be installed in the 'site-packages' directory of your Python installation.
 (Unless directed elsewhere; see the "Installing Python Modules" section of the Python manuals for details on customizing installation locations, etc.).